Skip to main content

 His very name declares His mission - to save.
 Unlike other leaders or teachers, Jesus didn't simply come to inspire - He came to rescue

-On earth, a title may be obtained through inheritance, as with royalty; through conquest, as with an invading king; or by conferral, such as in the case of a knighthood (The Name of Jesus, Kenneth E. Hagin; The Wonderful Name of Jesus, E. W. Kenyon).
+On earth, a title may be obtained through inheritance, as with royalty; through conquest, as with an invading king; or by conferral, such as in the case of a knighthood (The name of Jesus, Kenneth E. Hagin; The Wonderful name of Jesus, E. W. Kenyon).

 Jesus got His name via inheritance - Acts 13:33 says You are My Son, Today I have begotten You.
 When Jesus, (the Word), took our place on the cross, He gave up His Spirit and God resurrected Him - the first born from the dead.
 (Heb 1:1-4, John 1:14) When Jesus defeated the enemy by conquest, God gave Him a name above everything Col 2:14-15.
 In Phil 2:9-10, Paul writes Therefore God also has highly exalted Him and given Him the name which is above every name, that at the name of Jesus every knee should bow, of those in heaven and of those on earth and of those under the earth And lastly, Jesus also got His name by conferral.
 Eph 1:17-23 says …and seated Him at His right hand in the heavenly places, far above all principality and power and might and dominion and every name that is named, not only in this age but also in that which is to come.
 Jesus Christ is the only person in all of history to get His name and title by all three methods!